3504 N Jackie Ln

 - Listed 54% over assessed value — by far the widest gap of any candidate.
 This is not a pricing quirk; it’s a fundamental overask.
 You’d be buying ~$125k of instant negative equity.

-- 720 sqft, 2 bd / 1 ba — the smallest house on the board.
+- 720 sqft, 2 bd / 1 ba — the second-smallest house on the board (only Broxon, 625 sqft, is smaller).
 Long-term livability and resale are real questions even before the price.

 - The monthly “works” only because the assessed value (and thus the exempted tax) is so low — that’s the county telling you the house is cheap, while the seller is asking like it’s expensive.